-Similarly, just as his films ran the gamut from epic myth-making to check-cashing, Charlton Heston stood for a vareity of causes in his 83 years than just his turn towards right-wing politics in the sunset of his life.
+Similarly, just as his films ran the gamut from epic myth-making to check-cashing, there was more to the variety of causes Charlton Heston stood for in his 83 years than just his turn towards ugly right-wing politics in the sunset of his life.
 He mustered a wellspring of courage and made his name as a Hollywood maverick by boldly marching with Dr. Martin Luther King during the March on Washington in August 1963, at a time when few in Hollywood or even American life dared to "rock the boat" in active support of civil rights.

 Granted, I'm a fan of his movies, from his turn in what could have been the calamitous role of a Mexican cop in Orson Welles' A Touch of Evil (1958) to the chariot-riding hero of Ben-Hur (1959) to the Captain Ahab turned renegade Civil War officer in Sam Peckinpah's Major Dundee (1965) to the scenery-chewing, and frequently mute, captive astronaut in Planet of the Apes (1968).

-Heston later played a machine gun-toting plague survivor with one of Hollywood's first interracial sexual encounters in Omega Man (1971), and a futuristic New York City cop vaguely aware of the joy of trees, flowers, clean air and fresh food (the environment was another one of Heston's passions before his curious circa 1982 political sea change) in Soylent Green (1973) – which despite its futuristic New York setting was clearly filmed in L.A.
+Heston later played a machine gun-toting plague survivor who engaged in one of Hollywood's first onscreen interracial sexual encounters in Omega Man (1971), and a New York City cop vaguely aware of the joy of trees, flowers, clean air and fresh food (the environment was another one of Heston's passions before his curious circa 1982 political sea change) in the futuristic Soylent Green (1973).
 After that came Earthquake (1974), and the check-cashing began in earnest.

-The cinematically brilliant Peckinpah was already at a point in his life where his demons, paranoia, and abundant drinking and drug use on and off the set was rampant, and stories are legendary about Peckinpah's inebriated abuse of Major Dundee cast and crew in between takes.
+The cinematically brilliant Peckinpah was already at a point in his life where his demons, paranoia, and abundant drinking and drug use on and off the set was rampant.
+Stories about Peckinpah's inebriated abuse of Major Dundee cast and crew in between takes is legendary.
 As work fell behind schedule, Hollywood sent executives to Durango to get the unstable Peckinpah back on track.
-When Peckinpah again fell behind schedule, deviated from the script to create his own scenes, and ran maniacally overbudget, the Hollywood suits threatened to fire him, no matter how loyally the cast and crew stood by their troubled leader.
+When Peckinpah again fell behind schedule, deviated from the script to create his own scenes, and ran maniacally over budget, the Hollywood suits threatened to fire him, no matter how loyally the cast and crew stood by their troubled leader.

 So when Heston learned Peckinpah was going to be fired, ostensibly for going over budget, he declared he'd quit if Peckinpah were fired, and offered his salary to cover cost overruns provided the production of Major Dundee continue with Peckinpah at the helm.
 According to actor L.Q.
-Jones, to Heston's surprise, the studio bosses accepted, calling his bluff.
+Jones the studio bosses accepted, to Heston's surprise, thereby calling his bluff.

-A man to the end, Heston stayed true to his pledge and forfeited a significant portion of his salary to keep Peckinpah on board, and when the director was too loaded to work, Heston stepped in and directed a number of key scenes in Major Dundee himself.
-Legend has it during one particularly ugly moment when Peckinpah was uncontrollably berating members of the cast and crew, a fed-up Heston rode up to the director while mounted on his horse, drew his cavalry sword at Peckinpah's belly and threatened to kill him if he didn't start treating the cast and crew better.
+Heston stayed true to his pledge and forfeited a significant portion of his salary to keep Peckinpah on board, and when the director was too loaded to work, Heston stepped in and directed a number of key scenes in Major Dundee himself.
+Legend has it during one particularly ugly moment when Peckinpah was berating the cast and crew, a fed-up Heston rode up to the director while mounted on his horse, drew his cavalry sword to Peckinpah's belly and threatened to kill him if he didn't start treating the cast and crew better.

 Perhaps Heston understood, as many film scholars and fans do, artistry often lies behind the mania of creativity.
-While I'm sure everyone would've preferred a less dramatic shoot for Major Dundee, Peckinpah's stable of actors and crew came back to work with him again and again.
-While Heston himself chose never to work with Peckinpah again, I give him credit for seeing past Peckinpah's outbursts and insanity, and recognizing early on the cinema the man was eventually capable of.
+While I'm sure those involved would've preferred a less dramatic shoot for Major Dundee, Peckinpah's stable of actors and crew came back to work with him again and again.
+And while Heston himself chose never to work with Peckinpah again, I give him credit for seeing past Peckinpah's outbursts and recognizing early on the cinema the man was capable of.